jdereg/java-util/README.md

 Version History
 * 1.12.0
- * `UniqueIdGenerator` used 99 as the cluster id, when the JAVA_UTIL_CLUSTERID environment variable or System property is not available.
+ * `UniqueIdGenerator` uses 99 as the cluster id when the JAVA_UTIL_CLUSTERID environment variable or System property is not available.
 This speeds up execution on developer's environments when they do not specify JAVA_UTIL_CLUSTERID.
  * All the 1.11.x features rolled up.
 * 1.11.3
  * UrlUtilities - separated out call that resolves res:// to a public API to allow for wider use.